Applies to

 Indent a row

-Click on a cell in the first row you’d like to indent, and then click the Indent button on the toolbar.
+Select on a cell in the first row you’d like to indent, and then select the Indent Brandfolder Image button on the toolbar.
 The row above it will become the parent row.

 Remove hierarchy

-To remove the parent-child relationship, click on a cell in the child row and then click the Outdent button on the toolbar.
+To remove the parent-child relationship, select on a cell in the child row and then select the Outdent Brandfolder Image button on the toolbar.

 Expand or collapse indented rows

 When you expand or collapse rows and then save the sheet, this changes the sheet structure for all collaborators shared to it.
-That is, everyone who uses the sheet will see the same rows collapsed and expanded that you do.
+Everyone who uses the sheet sees the same rows collapsed and expanded that you do.

-To show or hide the indented items beneath a parent row, click expand/collapse / in the parent row’s Primary Column.
+To show or hide the indented items beneath a parent row, select expand/collapse in the parent row’s Primary Column.

-To expand or collapse all sub-items on a sheet, right-click on the Primary Column header and select Expand All or Collapse All.
+To expand or collapse all sub-items on a sheet, right-select on the Primary Column header and select Expand All or Collapse All.

 Hierarchy best practices